rohityt0dev/AWS-learning/Day-06-ELB-&-ASG/NLB/CreatingNLB.md

 After completing this lab, you will understand:

-- How to create a Network Load Balancer
+- What a Network Load Balancer (NLB) is
-- The difference between Layer 4 (NLB) and Layer 7 (ALB) load balancing
+- How NLB distributes TCP traffic
-- How to configure TCP listeners
+- How to create a Target Group
-- How to create and configure Target Groups
+- How to register EC2 instances as targets
-- How Health Checks work with NLB
+- How NLB health checks work
-- How to verify target health and troubleshoot common issues
+- How to test load balancing using the NLB DNS name

 ---

 # ⚠️ Best Practices

-- Deploy targets across multiple Availability Zones for High Availability.
+- Deploy the NLB across multiple Availability Zones for high availability.
-- Use TCP Health Checks for non-HTTP applications.
+- Use Security Groups to restrict unnecessary access.
-- Restrict EC2 Security Groups to trusted sources such as the VPC CIDR or the NLB Security Group.
+- Monitor target health using AWS health checks.
-- Monitor Target Health and NLB metrics using Amazon CloudWatch.
+- Use Elastic IPs if your application requires fixed public IP addresses.
-- Use Network Load Balancers for high-performance, low-latency TCP/UDP applications.
+- Use NLB for high-performance TCP, UDP, or TLS workloads.